BSc/MSc Dissertation Projects

 Here is a list of BSc dissertation and MSc summer term dissertation project ideas that require some further thoughts and discussions.
 Some of these are more research oriented (focusing on building a test bed for scientific investigations, evaluated via experimentation) and others are more software engineering oriented (focusing on software development, evaluated via software and user tests).
 All projects are open to modification and negotiation, if you think you have a good idea to make them more interesting.

-You will notice that several of these projects are related to Agent-Based Modelling and Simulation, my primary research interest.
-If you want to find out more about the topic, you can watch a video of a presentation I have recently given at the Isaac Newton Institute for Mathematical Sciences in Cambridge [url].
+You will notice that many projects are related to Agent-Based Modelling and Simulation, my primary research interest.
+If you want to find out more about the topic, you can watch the video of a presentation I have given at the Isaac Newton Institute for Mathematical Sciences in Cambridge [url].

 Research Oriented Project Ideas